DiegoG1019/WebWatcher/README.md

 Once the bot is up and running, type /help

+### Extensions
+Following an update to DGUtilities, the app should now support extension loading, though it's still largely untested, and no security measures are in place.
+By default, all new extensions are found and added to `ExtensionEnable` in settings, and are, by default, set to `false`, meaning they won't be loaded.
+You can fix this by diving into your settings.

+Extensions are loaded at startup before commands and watchers are loaded, but after Serilog

 ### Warnings
 Currently, Erai-raws watcher only works on Linux Systems with transmission-cli installed.
 I tried to make it adjustable, but it proved too complicated for the time I can put into this project.
 You can easily disable this watcher.
 (It's already disabled, since it's not complete)